mindlapse/aes256gcm-bundle/README.md

 ## Key rotation / identification

 To support key rotation/identification, you can pass an optional `keyName` parameter to `encrypt(text, keyName)`.
 The default prefix is `0` when `keyName` is not specified.
-The `keyName` parameter changes the prefix on your bundle to a tag that allows you to later identify which key was used to to encrypt the bundle, under your own naming conventions.
+The `keyName` parameter changes the prefix on your bundle to a tag that allows you to later identify which key was used to encrypt the bundle, under your own naming conventions.
 The name should be short but meaningful (example `prod1`), cannot include the `.` character, and should be changed alongside a key rotation (e.g. to `prod2`).

 It is up to you to determine an appropriate key rotation schedule - after a billion encryptions with the same key, it is probably time to choose a new key!
 Since the IV is randomly generated, there is a very small chance of a duplicate IV after many encryptions - this is significant known risk for AES256-GCM,